SoeltanPasja/UK-Used-Car-Pricing-Analysis-Modeling/README.md

 1. **Market Analysis:** To identify key car attributes that correlate with higher resale prices.
 2. **Predictive Modeling:** To build a model that estimates the resale value of used cars based on their attributes.
-3. **Actionable Recommendations:** To help dealerships optimize pricing strategies and inventory management for higher profitability.
+3. **Actionable Recommendations:** To help dealerships optimize marketing and pricing strategies, avoiding underpricing and overpricing.

 ---